 Hot dog combo

 It should surprise no one that the first item on this list is Costco’s most iconic menu item, the hot dog combo.
-This cheap lunch consisting of an all-beef hot dog and cup of soda has been $1.50 since the start — and likely always will be.
+This lunch consisting of an all-beef hot dog and a cup of soda has been $1.50 since the start — and likely always will be.

 Rotisserie chicken

-Costco’s rotisserie chicken also is justly famous.
+Costco’s rotisserie chicken is also justly famous.
 Since its debut in 2009, this tasty bird has been a steal at $4.99, often taking the sting out of the fact you just spent $300 on groceries.

 Like the hot dog combo, this chicken is a loss leader, meaning Costco loses money on the item.
 But if that gets you in the door to buy a TV, Costco has won.